Identification

 Doctors carrying out the dental examinations have been trained by the EUAA.
 However, the training of all professionals carrying out age assessments does not seem to be ongoing and it is not clear if any of the doctors have since changed or if there has been further training.[25]

-Furthermore, a decision finding an asylum seeker to be an adult cannot be challenged administratively or judicially in itself but can only be challenged judicially when the asylum claim is rejected and as part of the appeal challenging the negative decision of the asylum application.
+Furthermore, a decision finding an asylum applicant to be an adult cannot be challenged administratively or judicially in itself but can only be challenged judicially when the asylum claim is rejected and as part of the appeal challenging the negative decision of the asylum application.
 Due to this, the Asylum Service does not provide access to the file and documents relevant to the age assessment until and in case of an appeal.
-Where results confirm the individual to be an adult and these results are communicated orally to the applicant, they are usually assisted in applying for material reception conditions and asked to leave the shelter for children as soon as possible.[21]
+Where results confirm the individual to be an adult and these results are communicated orally to the applicant, they are usually assisted in applying for material reception conditions and asked to leave the shelter for children as soon as possible.[26]
+In 2024, a Supreme Court decision confirmed that the age determination procedure and its result of classifying an asylum applicant as an adult is not in itself an administrative decision that can be challenged in court.
+Instead, the Supreme Court stated that the age determination procedure is an interim and preparatory decision that is part of the asylum application examination procedure and as such can be challenged along with the decision concerning the asylum claim of the applicant.[27]

-The Commissioner of Children’s Rights issued an updated report on age assessment of unaccompanied children at the end of 2018,[22] in which she stated that the procedure that had been adopted from 2014 onwards was a positive development.[23]
+The Commissioner of Children’s Rights issued an updated report on age assessment of unaccompanied children at the end of 2018,[28] in which she stated that the procedure that had been adopted from 2014 onwards was a positive development.[29]
 However, she noted important gaps that still remain, such as: the lack of an overall multidisciplinary approach to the procedure and the decision, especially noting the gaps in the psychosocial aspect of these; the absence of best interest determinations when deciding to initiate the age assessment procedure; the lack of remedy to challenge the decision that determines the age; issues relating to the role of the guardian and the representative in the age assessment procedures; and the conflict of interest that arises as both roles are carried out by the same authority.
 Attention was also paid to the lack of independence of both of these roles as they act on behalf of the national authority they represent.
-Since the Report and throughout 2022 and 2023 no improvements have been noted and the issues raised by the Commissioner remain issues of concern.
+Since the Commissioner’s report, no improvements have been noted and the issues raised by the the latter remain concerning.

 In 2021, the IPAC issued a decision concerning an appeal submitted by a Somali national in 2016 against the first instance rejection of their asylum application.
 The judge concluded that the age assessment procedure was erroneous and that the principle of the best interest of the child had been violated due to the fact that the age assessment had been initiated by the applicant’s guardian, who by law is supposed to act on the best interest of the child; the age assessment was conducted without giving the applicant the right to a hearing instead medical exams were opted for; the medical report indicating that the applicant was likely an adult contained an element of doubt as to its accuracy.
 Thus, the age assessment decision was void, illegal and lacking any legal basis.
 As a result, the procedures that followed, namely processing of the application for international protection of the applicant under the consideration that he is an adult lacked any legal basis and was cancelled.[31]